Termites cause more destruction to Aussie homes and families than any other pests by a huge margin.

 Top Signs of Termites In or Around Your Home

-When it comes to termite control and prevention, the best course is always to turn to a professional service.
+When it comes to control and prevention, the best course is always to turn to a professional service.
 They will be able to detect signs that the untrained eye of a homeowner might skip over.
 But if you are suspicious that something is amiss or keen to be extra vigilant, it can help to know the indicators.
 The following are the most significant signs to be on guard for.

 #1 – Mud tubes

 If it’s less than 15mm in diameter, then it’s just beginning, perhaps exploring the home for a food supply.
 But if the tubes are bigger than 40mm in diameter, it means you’ve got a problem.
-It’s a regular road for both workers and soldier termites, and it’s been there a while.
+It’s a regular road for both workers and soldiers, and it’s been there a while.

 #2 – Noticeable damage

-Termites are very destructive pests, and they do cause quite a lot of damage.
+They are very destructive pests, and they do cause quite a lot of damage.
 Unfortunately, by the time you spot this damage, it means that your home is already structurally compromised, to a greater or lesser degree.
 You might notice damage to skirting boards, laminated woods, structural beams, furniture, windows, or door frames, for example.

-Termites may also construct packing, especially near load bearing beams and joists.
+These pests may also construct packing, especially near load bearing beams and joists.
 This resembles patches of clay and can easily be mistaken for some kind of plaster or construction feature.

 #3 – Winged termites